 It Boosts Your HEALTH

-2 - Decreases Pain (see here)
+2 - Decreases Pain (see here(link is external))

 It Boosts Your HAPPINESS

-5 - Decreases Depression (see here)
+5 - Decreases Depression (see here(link is external))

 It Boosts Your SOCIAL LIFE